 Let me remind you of the definition of content marketing:

-The common notion of some bloggers and businesses is that the number of visitors is the best metric to measure the effectiveness of content marketing.
-Sure, it's one good indicator that a piece of content is good but having massive pageviews DOES NOT always equate to high inquiries and sales.
+The common notion of some bloggers and businesses is that your number of visitors is the best metric to measure the effectiveness of content marketing.
+Sure, it's one good indicator that a piece of content is good, but having massive pageviews DOES NOT equate to more sales.

 Visits are a "vanity metric".
-They do not necessarily correlate to the important numbers like engagement and profits.
-(Source: Techcrunch) If you're running a blog for your business and you're only focusing on investing in blog posts that drive a ton of traffic instead of blog posts that bring you customers, you're just wasting your time and money.
+They do not necessarily correlate with the important numbers like engagement and profits.
+Statistics show that 62% of marketers said the number of leads they get serves as a sign that their content is working.
+If you're running a blog for your business and you're only focusing on investing in blog posts that drive a ton of traffic instead of blog posts that bring you customers, you might just be wasting your time and money.

 If you're running a personal blog,

 Are you satisfied with getting traffic?
-Sure, you might be blogging just for fun but it won't hurt if your blog can also bring in additional income, right?
-Some personal bloggers monetize their blog through banner ads and sponsored posts, while some through hard work with blogging become influencers in their niche and offer workshops, consultations, and even set up online shops!
-Dream big for your blog, no matter how small it is.
+Sure, you might be blogging just for fun, but it won't hurt if your blog could also bring in additional income, right?
+Some personal bloggers monetize their blogs through banner ads and sponsored posts.
+Meanwhile, some bloggers manage to become influencers in their niche and offer workshops, consultations, and even set up online shops.

 You should be treating your blog like a business.
 “If you treat your business like a hobby, it will cost you like one.
 If you treat it like a business, it can pay you like one.”